Baxter Estates, New York: Road

 Major roads in Baxter Estates include Central Drive (CR C36), Main Street, and Shore Road (CR E25).

 Parking facilities

-Additionally, the Port Washington Parking District operates multiple parking fields within Baxter Estates, in addition to all on-street metered parking located therein.
+The Port Washington Parking District operates multiple multiple municipal parking fields within Baxter Estates, in addition to all on-street metered parking located within the village.

 Bus

-As of July 2025, Baxter Estates is served by the n23 bus route, which is operated by Nassau Inter-County Express.
+As of May 2026, Baxter Estates is served by two Nassau Inter-County Express bus routes: the n23 and the Port Washington Shuttle.